blbadger/blbadger.github.io/language-representations.md

 \mathbf{x} \cdot \mathbf{y} = 0
 $$

-We can find that trivially setting $y$ to be the zero vector itself satisfies the equation, and has minimum norm such that simply finding any solution to the above equation is insufficient for our goals.
+We can find that trivially setting $\mathbf{y}$ to be the zero vector itself satisfies the equation, and has minimum norm such that simply finding any solution to the above equation is insufficient for our goals.
 Moreover, language model input are typically matricies composed of many input tokens embedded such that we want to find vectors that are orthogonal to all input token embedding gradients rather than just one.

 To do so, we can make use of the singular value decomposition of the input gradient matrix.
 Given a matrix $M$ the singular value decomposition is defined as